Ocotal: Description

 Ocotal is the capital of the Nueva Segovia Department in Nicaragua.
 The main production is coffee, and lumbering.
 The city, with a population of 39,450 (as of 2000), is located in a valley.
 The name comes from the nahuatl root "ocotl" for pine resin, and the Spanish suffix "al", due to the abundance of ocote pines.
 Ocotal was the third Spanish colony (after León and Granada) founded in what would eventually be called the Province of Nicaragua and Costa Rica.
 Its original name was Nueva Ciudad Segovia (New Segovia) and its foundation is credited to Rodrigo de Contreras in 1543.

 Attractions include the Dipilto-Jalapa pine forests to the north, the Segovia River (775 km long) to the south, the indigenous and artisan town of Mozonte, as well as multiple hiking opportunities around its picturesque mountains.
 The old town center boasts some of the oldest colonial buildings in the region, such la Asuncion Parrish Church, as well as Plaza Central, a very well preserved garden in the middle of the commercial center featuring hundreds of species of flowers and tropical plants.
-Due to its valley location and close proximity to Nicaragua's highest mountains, enjoys cool weather, avoiding the extreme heat of the Pacific Zone in western Nicaragua.
+Due to its valley location and close proximity to Nicaragua's highest mountains, Ocotal enjoys cool weather, avoiding the extreme heat of the Pacific Zone in western Nicaragua.
 Some "yet-to-discover" activities also include hiking the majestic Mount Guásara, letting the Segovia or Coco River drag you down from "El Saltarin" all the way to Ocotal Bridge, or simply visiting one of the many surrounding coffee farms while enjoying the landscape.
 A day trip to El Rosario Waterfalls east from Ocotal is also worth visiting.